 Tales of Lower Olney, Philadelphia

 Moviehouse Productions proudly presents its new entry in its series honoring histories of Philadelphia’s old neighborhoods.
 We’ve chosen “Lower Olney” to profile, a section of the city’s Northwest.
 Our special guest is John Rossi, author and Emeritus Professor of LaSalle University.
 The discussion is based on Mr. Rossi’s 2009 book, “Tales of Lower Olney”.
 John lived in Lower Olney from 1936-1982.
-He spins tales about a different way of life generations ago…of street games, working, family life, going to the movies, a dive “diners”, early TV and more.
+He spins tales about a different way of life generations ago…of street games, working, family life, going to the movies, a dive “diner”, early TV and more.

 This is John Rossi’s second Moviehouse video.
 Tune in our post about 1960’s Phillies star Johnny Callison, https://www.youtube.com/watch?v=LOeun_nmJPM